 A surgeon threads plastic tubes, called cannulas, through blood vessels in the patient’s neck, chest, or leg, connecting them to the heart.
 One tube brings blood to the ECMO machine, where it receives oxygen.
 The other tube returns blood to the body.
 Often another small tube goes from the mouth or nose to the stomach to provide nutrition to patients who are unable to eat solid food during ECMO care.

 Throughout treatment, an intensive care unit nurse monitors the patient at all times.
-Patients are often unconscious, because they have received a medication that makes them sleep.
+Some patients may be unconscious, because they have received a medication that makes them sleep.
 This reduces the amount of oxygen they need, which helps in the healing process.
+However, some patients may be able to participate in physical therapy while on ECMO support.
 Any procedures or tests the patient may need are often done at the bedside.
 If that is not possible, the ECMO team travels with the patient to ensure their safe care.

 The amount of time that patients receive ECMO support depends on the extent of their illness.
 To ease your concerns about ECMO care, we encourage you to participate in daily rounds, where you can meet your loved one’s care team.
 The care team is made up of highly trained specialists, including doctors, nurses, respiratory therapists, and perfusionists, who operate the ECMO machines.
 Feel free to ask questions and share with us any information you think might be important for your loved one’s care.